 When I called into my doctor’s office complaining about my symptoms, the nurse whispered into the phone and told me I needed to get off of the drug because it would only get worse.
 That’s when I started seeing a counselor who ultimately helped me get off of it because it wasn’t the type of drug you could quit cold turkey.

-After this episode of being prescribed a drug which I didn’t need, didn’t help and actually made me worse, I learned to always question a doctor.
+After this episode of being prescribed a drug that I didn’t need, didn’t help and actually made me worse, I learned to always question a doctor.
 Doctors may be smart, but they don’t know everything and they don’t live in our body and experience the daily symptoms that we do.

 Do Your Research When Meeting with a Doctor

-When I meet with a natural minded doctor, I do my research ahead of time.
+When I meet with a natural-minded doctor, I do my research ahead of time.
 I go to the appointment prepared with a list of questions.
 Once they give me their recommendations, I go home and research some more and email them if I have any follow up questions.
 I highly recommend everyone to do their research when it comes to their health!

 Getting back to my experience with Cipro…